rangsimanketkaew/deepcv/docs/usage/prepare-dataset.md

 100%|████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 50/50 [00:03<00:00, 14.00it/s]
 ```

-And you can loop over all files, e.g.,
+You can also loop over all files, e.g.,

 ```sh
 $ for i in traj-partial-*.xyz ; do echo $i ; deepcv/src/tools/calc_rep.py --input $i --rep zmat --save ; done